Facial-Expression-Aware Prompting for Empathetic LLM Tutoring: Methods

 We construct a bank of 320 LLM-generated tutoring problems across four subjects (mathematics, physics, chemistry, biology) and four grade levels (grades 9–12).
 For each subject–grade pair, the model generates 10 topics, each with 2 concrete questions.

-Each conversation consists of 5 turns between a teacher agent (AI tutor) and a student agent (AI student).
+Each conversation consists of 5 turns between a tutor agent (AI tutor) and a student agent (AI student).
 The student agent is implemented using GPT-5.1 and is instructed to respond realistically by selecting a facial expression video from a fixed participant identity, optionally accompanied by a short textual response.
-In most turns, the student remains silent (no textual response) unless explicitly prompted, reflecting real-world learning scenarios where teachers must infer student states primarily from nonverbal cues.
-The teacher agent produces one sentence per turn, allowing it to adapt pacing and instructional strategy incrementally based on the student's facial expressions.
+In most turns, the student remains silent (no textual response) unless explicitly prompted, reflecting real-world learning scenarios where tutors must infer student states primarily from nonverbal cues.
+The tutor agent produces one sentence per turn, allowing it to adapt pacing and instructional strategy incrementally based on the student's facial expressions.

 For each tutoring problem, we first generate a complete five-turn conversation using the \textbf{LLM{+}AUM} tutor.
 Then, for each turn, we feed the identical conversation history to the other three tutor variants, producing four directly comparable responses per turn.
 This design controls for conversational context to isolate the effect of facial-expression-aware inputs.